TripleS: 2023: Debut with 10 members, debuts of units, world tour

 Between June and August 2023, members Yoon Seo-yeon and Lee Ji-woo took part in the Mnet reality competition show Queendom Puzzle.
 Seo-yeon was eliminated in episode 7, finishing 24th, while Ji-woo finished 13th in the final episode.
 In July 2023, Xinyu and Mayu were revealed as the 15th and 16th members, joining Lovelution and Evolution respectively.
 On July 28, TripleS announced that they would hold their first world tour, with its first leg to proceed with their upcoming fourth sub-unit Lovelution, titled "TripleS 1st World Tour 'Authentic' Lovelution in US" starting on September 24 in Atlanta and ending on October 14 in Los Angeles.

 On August 17, the group's fourth sub-unit Lovelution officially debuted with the EP Muhan and its accompanying title track, "Girls' Capitalism".
 On October 11, the group's fifth sub-unit Evolution officially debuted with the EP Mujuk and its title track, "Invincible".
 On October 25, the second leg of TripleS' first world tour was announced, with their fifth sub-unit Evolution, titled "TripleS 1st World Tour [Authentic] Evolution in Australia".
 It started from December 20 in Melbourne and ended on December 23 in Brisbane.

-On December 12, TripleS' sixth sub-unit Aria was announced.
+On December 12, TripleS' upcoming sub-unit Aria was announced.
 The sub-unit, which would focus on ballad music, was formed through fan voting wherein four members were selected to join the group's main vocalist, Seo Da-hyun.
 It was then confirmed that Heize had contributed to the lyrics on the project.
-The single album Structure of Sadness was released on January 15, 2024.
-On December 19, TripleS' seventh sub-unit NXT was announced, and would consist of four new members.
+On December 19, TripleS' sixth sub-unit NXT was announced, and would consist of four new members.
 It marks the group's first sub-unit to be formed without fan voting.
 Starting from December 21, the members were introduced: Lynn, Joobin, Jeong Ha-yeon, and Park Shi-on.
 On December 23, NXT debuted with the digital single "Just Do It".